If it ain't broke, don't fix it. The criteria I used for my 2020 New Year's Resolutions seemed to work gangbusters so I'm gonna let it ride into 2021.

 So why not split the difference?
 If 21.1 kilometers is easy how about 30K?
 That's gotta be more difficult but do I think I can do that?
 Should probably be attainable under 3 hours if I do it properly.
 And the great thing is that it is still a resolution that cannot be failed and I could do it on the final day of the year if I'm desperate.
 But I'm hoping that it is just scary enough to be in the back of mind whenever I go out to run in 2021 and hopefully it will push me to complete it sometime before the next winter sets in.

 11. Smoke 12 cigars with family and/or friends

-In the midst of this pandemic I want to make sure that I don't forget to make > time to socialize with my friends and family.
-Since a large amount of my social > circle is comprised of cigar aficionados I aim to take advantage of that. > > One cigar a month seems like a reasonable amount and I'm hoping that I'll not > have to wait for the vaccine to start.
-No I am not planning on having any > massive cigar smoking parties that would inevitability become super spreader > events.
-Hopefully in a few months the lockdowns will be lifted and we can go > back to having small, safe gatherings between two households.#Resolutions
+In the midst of this pandemic I want to make sure that I don't forget to make time to socialize with my friends and family.
+Since a large amount of my social circle is comprised of cigar aficionados I aim to take advantage of that.

+One cigar a month seems like a reasonable amount and I'm hoping that I'll not have to wait for vaccinations to start.
+No I am not planning on having any massive cigar smoking parties that would inevitability become super spreader events.
+Hopefully in a few months the lockdown will be lifted and we can go back to having small, safe gatherings between two households.#Resolutions